-- 1. Access to a member of staff 24 hours a day, seven days per week, 365 days of the year. - 2.
-Supervision and support from a qualified and suitably experienced ACS supervising social worker who visits at a minimum of once a month whenever any child is in placement (support visits are increased in line with the needs of any given placement) and maintains regular telephone contact. - 3.
-Short break care and/or holiday contributions for children and young people.

-4. Support for foster parents

-including a comprehensive package to ensure that foster parents are fully supported and placements are successful.
-This includes an allocated ACS social worker, who visits at least monthly whenever a child is in placement, and 24 hour access to an 'Out of Hours' duty social worker.
+- Access to a member of staff 24 hours a day, seven days per week, 365 days of the year. - Supervision and support from a qualified and suitably experienced ACS supervising social worker who visits at a minimum of every 6 weeks whenever any child is in placement (support visits are increased in line with the needs of any given placement) and maintains regular telephone contact. - Short break care and/or holiday contributions for children and young people. - Support for foster parents including a comprehensive package to ensure that foster parents are fully supported and placements are successful.
+This includes an allocated ACS social worker, who visits at least every 6 weeks whenever a child is in placement, and 24 hour access to an 'Out of Hours' duty social worker.
 Additional support from the ACS children and young people's support worker who has care experience would be available as and when required.

-- 5. A comprehensive foster parents' handbook. - 6.
-Membership of Foster Talk helpline and specialist independent support scheme.
+- A comprehensive foster carers' handbook. - Membership of Foster Talk helpline and specialist independent support scheme.

-7. A comprehensive post-approval training programme
+7. A comprehensive post-approval training

-including access to Level Three Diploma for Children and Young People's Workforce.
-Pre-approval training is provided for all prospective foster parents and is a crucial element of the foster parent recruitment process.
+programme Pre-approval training is provided for all prospective foster parents and is a crucial element of the foster parent recruitment process.